 How to Make Cottage Cheese Banana Pancakes

-Step 1: Blend the Ingredients
+Step 1: Blend Below Ingredients

 - 1 banana